-It’s important to remember that following this advice does not mean any specific recommendations for investments or guarantee any particular outcome for individuals making investment decisions based on these tips.
+It’s important to remember that following this advice does not mean any specific investment recommendations or guarantee any particular outcome for individuals making investment decisions based on these tips.

-A Roth IRA is a type of investment account that allows you to save money for retirement.
-It will enable you to invest in stocks and other financial instruments, but with certain restrictions.
-You can only contribute up to $5,500 per year (for the 2019 tax year), so if you’re saving this way, it’s best to start early.
+A Roth IRA is an investment account that allows you to save money for retirement.
+It will enable you to invest in stocks and other financial instruments with certain restrictions.
+You can only contribute up to $5,500 per year (for the 2019 tax year), so it’s best to start early if you’re saving this way.
 To open an account and begin investing: